This event has now passed, however you can catch up on-demand for FREE through the link below.

 Panel: Research & Development

-Professor Andrew Chitty, (Chair, CoSTAR Network) and Professor Katie Normington (Vice Chancellor, De Montfort) will be exploring how creative clusters can drive socio-economic change for the UK.
-This panel will also explore why more investment is needed in creative R&D, and what changes the new UK Government could make to unlock growth in this way.
+Tracy Brabin (Mayor of West Yorkshire) introduces this session on R&D, with Professor Andrew Chitty, (Chair, CoSTAR Network) and Professor Katie Normington (Vice Chancellor, De Montfort).
+This panel will be exploring how creative clusters can drive socio-economic change for the UK, why more investment is needed in creative R&D, and what changes the new UK Government could make to unlock growth in this way.

 Creative UK